deawx/mapviewer/README.md

 # mapviewer
-JavaScript application allowing to see KML on Google Maps
+JavaScript application allowing to see KML polygons on Google Maps